manendrapalsingh/ev_charging_sandbox/sandbox/docker/monolithic/rabbitmq/message/bap/README.md

 # BAP RabbitMQ Test Messages

 This directory contains pre-formatted JSON messages and bash scripts for testing BAP (Buyer App Provider) APIs via RabbitMQ.
-These scripts act like **BAP Backend**, publishing requests to `bpp.*` routing keys (e.g., `bpp.discover`, `bpp.select`, etc.) that will be consumed by the **BAP plugin's `bapTxnCaller` module** from `bap_caller_queue`.
+These scripts act like **BAP Backend**, publishing requests to `bap.*` routing keys (e.g., `bap.discover`, `bap.select`, etc.) that will be consumed by the **BAP plugin's `bapTxnCaller` module** from `bap_caller_queue`.
 You can use these messages directly in the RabbitMQ Management UI or via command-line scripts.

 ## Quick Reference